Page Last Updated: 4 March 2026

 Madrid Airport shows seasonal patterns and peak traffic is in summer months.

-- 54% of passengers flying from Madrid Airport traveled for holidays.
+- In 2025, 60% of passengers flying from Madrid Airport traveled for holidays.

 - The remaining 7% of passengers flew for other purposes.